How do the Japanese sports cars compare?

-Power for all three comes from a Subaru-developed naturally aspirated 2.0-liter flat-four boxer engine, producing 200hp and 151lb-ft of torque.
+Power for all three comes from a Subaru-developed naturally aspirated 2.0-liter flat-four boxer engine, producing 200 hp and 151 lb-ft of torque.
 Toyota was in charge of styling while Subaru handled most of the engineering tasks.
-It’s certainly not a bad-looking coupe, but we can’t help but wonder that if a bit more effort was made, the exterior styling could be even better.
-Overall, it’s a handsome design that will likely age gracefully as the years go by.
+It's certainly not a bad-looking coupe, but we can't help but wonder that if a bit more effort was made, the exterior styling could be even better.
+Overall, it's a handsome design that will likely age gracefully as the years go by.

 The GT-86 and FR-S feature an inverted trapezoid grille with a sweeping fog light design, while the BRZ has a more conventionally styled grille.
-The name of the game for engineers was to keep weight to a minimal, as each car has an aluminum hood, a hardtop roof, and a trunk design instead that of a hatchback.
+The name of the game for engineers was to keep weight to a minimum, as each car has an aluminum hood, a hardtop roof, and a trunk design instead of a hatchback.
 The boxer engine also sits as far back and as low as possible to allow for optimal weight distribution and a low center of gravity.

 The GT-86 and BRZ come with more premium features than the FR-S, such as a better stereo and the option of leather and Alcantara seating.
 The cars' 2+2 layout gives it a small backseat that can be folded flat to allow for increased trunk space.
 Buyers have a choice between a six-speed manual transmission or a six-speed automatic with paddle shifters.
 The latter of which was engineered to mimic the response time of a dual-clutch gearbox.
 17-inch wheels are standard on all three.